Israel-Gaza war in maps and charts: Live tracker

 Journalists killed

-As of November 24, at least 58 journalists, mostly Palestinian, have been killed since the Israel-Gaza war began on October 7.
-According to the Committee to Protect Journalists (CPJ) and the International Federation of Journalists (IFJ), 51 Palestinian journalists have been killed, as well as four Israeli and three Lebanese journalists.
+As of July 31, more than 125 journalists, mostly Palestinians, have been killed since the Israel-Gaza war began on October 7.
+According to the Committee to Protect Journalists and the International Federation of Journalists, at least 120 Palestinian, three Lebanese and two Israeli journalists have been killed.

 Sixteen years of Israeli blockade

-Gaza has a population of about 2.3 million people living in one of the most densely populated areas in the world.
-Located between Israel and Egypt on the Mediterranean coast, the strip is about 365sq km (141sq miles).
+The Gaza Strip has a population of about 2.3 million people living in one of the most densely populated areas in the world.
+It is located between Israel and Egypt on the Mediterranean coast.

 Since 2007, Israel has maintained strict control over Gaza's airspace and territorial waters and restricted the movement of goods and people in and out of Gaza.

-Following Hamas's attack, Israeli Prime Minister Benjamin Netanyahu has threatened to turn Gaza into a “deserted island” and warned its residents to “leave now”.
+Since Hamas's October 7 attacks in southern Israel, Israeli Prime Minister Benjamin Netanyahu has threatened to turn Gaza into a “deserted island” and warned its residents to “leave now”.

 INTERACTIVE - The besieged Gaza Strip opening-80-1696836252